konczyk/actsim/README.md

 # ADS-B Filter

-Tiny, scalable ADS-B filter with a near constant false positive ratio.
+Tiny, scalable ADS-B filter with a near constant false positive ratio and pruning of old data.

 ## Usage